Jebel Moya: Adults

-Adults graves far outnumbered the rest, totaling 2421, 880 of which have associated assemblages.
-Adults have the greatest quantity of material items.
-There is no strong depositional preference for materials to be associated more or less with males or females, except in the Southwest sector of the cemetery, where lip studs seem to be associated with females.
-There is no comparative data for the rest of cemetery.
+Adults graves far outnumbered the previous categories, totaling 2421, 880 of which have associated assemblages.
+Adults were buried with the greatest quantity of material items.
+There is no strong depositional preference for materials to be associated more or less with males or females, except in the Southwest sector of the cemetery, where lip studs appear to be associated with females.
+There is no comparative data for the remainder of cemetery.

 Status

-There is some kind of spatial relationship present in the Northeast Sector of the cemetery, where a higher percentage of “rich” burials are found, and less “poor” ones.
-Explanations include the existence of some kind of above ground marker.
-While there is a large amount of uniformity in artifact categories, there is a distinct pattern unique to rich burials, creating an area of prestige.
+There is some type of spatial relationship present in the Northeast Sector of the cemetery, where a higher percentage of “rich” burials are found, and fewer “poor” ones.
+Explanations include the existence of some type of above ground marker.
+While there is a large amount of uniformity in artifact categories, there is a distinct pattern unique to "rich" burials, creating an area of prestige.
 The presence of carnelian, highly prized elsewhere during this time, supports the potential of these burials being of a social elite.
 There was an increased ratio in the Northeast sector, perhaps ‘lesser lineages’ trying to associate with a dominant lineage.

 Only in the Northeast section of the site, where there is the highest density of burials, is there a distinct spatial pattern.
-The 27 burials with the most grave goods formed a “spatial neighborhood”; there were fewer burials with less or no grave goods within a 20-meter (65') radius of any “rich” burial.
+The 27 burials with the most funerary objects formed a “spatial neighborhood”; there were fewer burials with fewer or no funerary objects within a 20-meter (65') radius of any “rich” burial.
 “In other words, there appears to have been some kind of social prohibition on burying within 20 meters (65') of these richest burials, and the individual locations of these burials were permanently marked in some unknown way.
 The ‘rich’ burials are identical to ‘poor’ burials in terms of construction features; they are relatively shallow, and are unlined.
-Individuals of both rich and poor burials are of the same homogeneous group.
+Individuals of both rich and poor burials are of the same homogeneous group."